mirovarga/bl/blog/posts/fixing-adobe-flash-player-was-blocked-because-it-is-out-of-date-under-debian.md

+---
-# Fixing 'Adobe Flash Player was blocked because it is out of date' under Debian
+title: Fixing 'Adobe Flash Player was blocked because it is out of date' under Debian

-*Jun 13, 2017*

-*Linux, How-to*
+created: 2017-06-13T00:00:00Z
+tags: [Linux, How-to]
+---

 After updating Chromium to version 59 under Debian 64 I was getting a message saying that 'Adobe Flash Player was blocked because it is out of date' whenever